 UK customers will be required to specify the Gift Aid Split that the couple has specified in the Gift Aid Declaration.
-Typically, the Gift Aid Split is determined by the giver, and not by the church/charity, however (as per HMRC guidance) for donations received that have been drawn on a joint account...
+Typically, the Gift Aid Split is determined by the giver and not by the church/charity; however (as per HMRC guidance) for donations received that have been drawn on a joint account...

-- if you have a declaration from one partner then you can assign 100% of the Gift Aid split to that one partner in the couple.
+- if you have a declaration from one partner then you can assign 100% of the Gift Aid split to that one partner in the couple

-When producing statements of donations, couple givers will receive a joint statement listing all their couple donations, and for UK customers, the statement will include the Gift Aid Split and the total amount of each giver's Gift Aid.
+When producing statements of donations, couple givers will receive a joint statement listing all their couple donations and, for UK customers, the statement will include the Gift Aid Split and the total amount of each giver's Gift Aid.

-Couple givers, when viewing the My Giving section of My ChurchSuite, will both be able to view their list of donations.
-The spouse of a couple giver will also be excluded from the "Non giving contacts" report.
+Couple givers, when viewing the My Giving section of My ChurchSuite, will both be able to view their list of donations, unless the spouse has their own linked giver profile.
+Couple giver spouses are excluded from the Non giving contacts report.

 Designating a couple giver

-Working within the Givers section of the Giving module, select to Edit the giver.
+Working within the Givers section of the Giving module, select Edit the giver.
 Scroll down the giver profile and tick Couple i.e. this giver represents a couple, not an individual.